capblackett/blackett.lol/content/aws/terraform-aws-load-balancer.md

 - [5 - Auto-Scaling](#5-ASG)
 - [6 - Security Groups](#6-SGs)
 - [7 - Deploy & Troubleshoot](#7-troubleshooting)

-## About {#About}

-This guide assumes you have already [installed](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and [configured](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.htm) the AWS CLI and have [Terraform installed on your computer](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli).
-Throughout the guide are code snippets from the files in this project.
-To keep you on your toes they require you to input your resource names etc. No brainless copy/paste allowed.

 ---
 ## 0 - Prerequisite Knowledge {#0-Prereqs}